Lead futures up on spot demand

 Magazine Archives

-New Delhi, May 24 (PTI) Lead prices rose 0.44 per cent to Rs 126.45 per kg in futures trade Friday as speculators enlarged their positions, driven by a firm domestic trend.
-On the Multi Commodity Exchange, lead futures for May delivery traded higher by 55 paise, or 0.44 per cent, at Rs 126.45 per kg in a business turnover of 6,956 lots.
-Marketmen said building up of fresh positions by speculators and an uptick in demand from battery makers led to the rise in lead prices here.
-PTI ADI RVKRVK
+New Delhi, Apr 23 (PTI) Lead prices rose 0.34 per cent to Rs 134.45 per kg in futures trade Monday amid pick up in demand from consuming industries at the spot market.
+At the Multi Commodity Exchange, lead for delivery in April was trading up by 0.45 paise, or 0.34 per cent, at Rs 134.45 per kg with a business turnover of 6,499 lots.
+Fresh positions created by traders amid upsurge in demand from battery-makers in the spot market mainly led to the rise in prices here, market analysts said.
+PTI SHW RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today